 1. Planning staff shall provide data to the Planning Commission through the Quarterly Residential Pipeline Dashboard on the expected unit type and income level of any proposed projects or area plans under review, the cumulative ratio of affordable and inclusionary housing to market rate housing, including how such units would address the City's fair share of the Regional Housing Needs.
-The Department will work to include information about new jobs created in the city by wage.
-The Department will also summarize available sales price data for new housing as a part of the Quarterly Residential Pipeline Dashboard to help the Planning Commission, planning staff and the public understand trends in housing prices of new construction.
+The Department will also add a link to the Office of the Assessor's data to the Quarterly Residential Pipeline Dashboard to help the Planning Commission, planning staff and the public understand real-time trends in housing prices of new construction.

-Lead Agency: Planning Department Funding Source: Annual Work Program Schedule: Ongoing
+Lead Agency: Planning Department

+Funding Source: Annual Work Program

+Schedule: Ongoing